robbintt/barcode-scanner/README.md

 - Some books have a sticker barcode, don't scan this.
 We can't trust it!
 Enter the barcode manually instead.
 The sticker barcode could be anything.
 - Some books don't have a barcode and need manually entered.
 You can find the ISBN inside the front of the book on the left-side page soon after the title page.
 - Some books do not have an ISBN at all.
 Put these in the grey bin, they can be manually added once we have a full book database.
+- A 10-digit ISBN can have an X as the last character, only.
+- Enter only numbers, do not enter dashes.
+Don't worry if you accidentally entered dashes, we can fix it later.

 Important: